puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

     [agent]
       runinterval = 2h

-If you don't need an aggressive schedule of configuration runs, a longer run interval will let your Puppet master server(s) handle many more agent nodes.
+If you don't need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master server(s) handle many more agent nodes.

-Once the run interval has been changed, the service will stick to the prior schedule for the next run and then switch to the new run interval for subsequent runs.
+Once the run interval has been changed, the service sticks to the prior schedule for the next run and then switches to the new run interval for subsequent runs.

 #### Configuring the service start up type